Distinguished Scholarships and Fellowships Program

 The Slippery Rock University Distinguished Scholarships and Fellowships program provides information, resources, and support services to students for highly competitive, merit-based scholarships and fellowships.
 Distinguished scholarships and fellowships are a specialized form of outside funding that is given to some based on high achievement and personal distinction.
 These scholarship and fellowship programs are nationally and internationally renowned and can open the door for students to some amazing opportunities.

 Below we have provided information on some notable scholarships and fellowships.
 A great deal of preparation is generally required throughout the application process, so students should work closely with Slippery Rock University's Career Education & Development office to determine the best strategy for applying.
 Students are encouraged to arrange scholarship appointments early in their academic career to discuss the application process and the qualifications for any of these scholarships and fellowships.
-To set up an appointment, you can click on the Interest Survey link below, or call the Career Education and Development office at 724.738.2028
+If you are interested in learning more, please contact Jesse DeFazio, Career and Scholarship Coach, at firstname.lastname@example.org or 724-738-2124

 Boren Scholarships (Undergraduates) and Fellowships (Graduates) provide unique funding opportunities for US students to pursue a study abroad experience.
 Boren emphasizes geographic and language study that is critical to US interests and under-represented in study abroad programs.

 The CLS Program is part of the US Department of State- Bureau of Educational and Cultural Affairs.
 This program provides full funding to participate in an international language program to undergraduate and graduate students.
 Applicants choose from 1 of 14 languages that are critical to US interest.
 These scholarships occur during the summer, and many do not require prior experience studying in language.
 CLS aims to broaden the base of Americans mastering language skills and build relationships between the US and other countries.